 “I did tell everyone that I will go home, but I am seriously re-evaluating that thought now,” she says.

 Elliane’s goals were to secure good-quality education and to get reliable support in building her career.

 “I got both from Charles Sturt University, so I am pleased with my journey,” she says.

-The students attending the university come from all walks of life, and Charles Sturt University Study Centres facilitated a smooth transition to Sydney’s ways of teaching and living.
+The students attending the university come from all walks of life, and Charles Sturt University facilitated a smooth transition to Sydney’s ways of teaching and living.
 The professors treated Elliane in an autonomous manner that is expected of a master’s student, as opposed to being handheld throughout the process.

 “Every piece of homework, as well as practical tests and exams, was carefully crafted to prepare us for the Australian job market,” she says.